 During the intern year, residents spend 1 month in the NICU at UNMC.
 They are generally responsible for 7-10 patients.
 They work closely with the nurse practitioners who cover the NICU 24 hours/day.
 The NICU team is composed of an attending, 1-2 interns, 1 second year resident and a number of NNP’s, as well as many ancillary staff including RTs, dieticians, nurse case managers, social workers, and pediatric pharmacists.
 The interns arrive around 6am to see their patients, attend conference, and then round with the entire NICU team.
 The interns also do one week of nights while on the NICU.
 Call is q4 for the second year resident.
 The afternoon is spent with new admissions, simulations, and teaching.
 Check out generally occurs between 4:00-5:00 pm.
 There are no fellows, and attendings take call from home.

-The PICU at Children’s Hospital and Medical Center has 19 beds and over 600 admissions annually.
+The PICU at Children’s Hospital and Medical Center has 26 beds and over 950 admissions annually.
 There are 2-4 residents each month in the PICU as well as 2 nurse practitioners during the week.
 Residents are responsible for 2-6 patients depending on the census.
-The PICU has both medical and surgical patients, including post-operative cardiac and cardiac transplant patients.
+The PICU has both medical and surgical patients, including post-operative neurosurgical patients.
 The Children’s PICU has an active ECMO team which on average is activated about one time per month.
+There is a new, separate Cardiac ICU (CICU) in the Hubbard Center for Children.
+Residents spend one week here during their PICU rotations.
+The rest of the PICU rotation is spent on two weeks of PICU days and one week of PICU night float.

 Residents spend 1 month in the PICU during both their second and third years.
 (Additionally, residents have an additional ICU month during the third year.)
 The residents arrive between 6am and 7am to round on their patients.
 The residents round with the entire PICU team.
 The afternoon is spent with new admissions and teaching.
 The PICU attendings have developed an active curriculum that occurs every Wednesday afternoon.
 Residents usually check-out between 4:00-5:00 pm.